 Think of this blog as a cross between a personal journal and a notebook.
 The journal is a space for thoughts, ideas and — just maybe — the odd flash of inspiration.
 Generally, posts comment on current events and topics of interest and can often overlap with research themes, for example German politics.
 And the notebook is a place to record and reflect on the development of work in progress.
-Right now, that includes writing a paper with the aim of publication and the update, adaptation of my doctoral thesis, also with the aim of publishing.
-So you can expect a mixture of personal takes on politics and issues of the day alongside thoughts specifically about my research topic.
+But sometimes I’ll post on other topics too.
+These could be books, experiences and recollections.
+So you can expect a mixture of personal takes on politics, research and day-to-day life.

 why ‘the green left hand’?